scarletjs/scarlet/README.md

 * args - the arguments passed into the method
 * methodName - the method name being intercepted
 * object - the *this* context of the called method
+* objectName - the name of the *this* context object
 * executionEndDate - the start datetime of the method execution
 * executionStartDate - the start datetime of the method execution
 * result - result of the method called (populated after main method gets called)